TICCLAT/docs/TICCL_installation.md

 This requires Conda to be installed, [Conda installation instructions can be found here](https://conda.io/docs/user-guide/install/index.html).

 ## Build a Conda package
-Of course, to installing from conda-forge, we had to build the Conda package and some of its dependencies.
+Of course, to allow installing from conda-forge, we had to build the Conda package and some of its dependencies.

 The recipes we wrote can be found in the conda-forge GitHub organization:
 - [autoconf-archive feedstock](https://github.com/conda-forge/autoconf-archive-feedstock)